ory/docs/README.md

 To build the docs:
 `npm run build `

+## Categories

+Ory Documentations is structured into several main categories.
+Each of those categories serves a specific purpose.
+The purpose of each category is outline in short here, to help find the correct category for your documentation to live in.

+- Introduction
+    - The purpose of this category is to introduce the very `basics` of the project and give newcomers a easy way to start.
+Contains the most basic explanation of the project, an installation guide, a Quickstart/5-Minute Tutorial and Contribution Guidelines.
+- Concepts
+    - The purpose of this category is to give the reader a deep `understanding` of the ideas upon which the project is built.
+Content in this category has the form of a discursive explanation.
+The main goal is to `explain`.
+- Guides
+    - The purpose of this category is to solve a specific problem.
+It has the form of a `series of steps` towards a goal.
+It is aimed towards more experienced users, who are already familiar with the concepts and tools.
+- Reference
+    - The purpose of this category is to provide detailed & in-depth description of the project .
+It has the form of a `austere and to the point explanation` and is rooted in code, most often these documents are built directly from code without editor interaction.
+It __does not__ give information on how to do specific things, but describes how to correctly use the APIs ect.
+- SDK
+    - Same as the above category but for SDKs, also containing simple guides for using SDKs.

 ## Document Structure

 Add a meaningful title and an ID to the top of the document.